rooren/Chip8_emulator/README.md

 ./chip8 <Scale> <Delay> <ROM>
 ```

-<Scale>: Scaling factor for the emulator window (e.g., 5 for 5x scale).
+Scale: Scaling factor for the emulator window (e.g., 5 for 5x scale).

-<Delay>: Cycle delay in milliseconds (e.g., 2 for 2 ms).
+Delay: Cycle delay in milliseconds (e.g., 2 for 2 ms).

-<ROM>: Path to the CHIP8 ROM file you want to run.
+ROM: Path to the CHIP8 ROM file you want to run.

 ## Keyboard Controls
 The emulator supports the following keyboard controls: